Misterio77/nix-starter-configs/README.md

   - If you don't have home-manager installed, try `nix shell nixpkgs#home-manager`.

 And that's it, really!
-You're ready to have fun with your configurations using the latest and greatest nix3 flake-enabled command UX.
+You're ready to have fun with your configurations using the latest and greatest nix flake-enabled command UX.

 # What next?